bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

 ## Optimization Options for Structure Alignment

 When aligning structures, you can choose between different optimization algorithms with `align_algorithm` and configure their behavior with `align_minimizer_options`.
-These settings control how the optimal translation vector is found when superimposing structures.
+These settings control how the optimal translation vector is found when aligning structures.

 ### Available Algorithms

 #### Nelder-Mead (Default)

 The Nelder-Mead simplex algorithm is a local optimization method that works well for most structure alignment cases.
-It's efficient and doesn't require derivative information.

 ```python
 # Basic usage with default settings